LakshanandSugumar/egr304-2025-f-103.github.io/docs/Appendix/App-Team-Org.md

    The preferred method of meeting is virtually.
 Before any big presentation or event, we will have a face-to-face meeting.
 1. Are there any other procedures that your team feels are necessary?<br>
    A: If there is a struggle remembering meetings, events, or assignments then the team will create a shared calender to help organize and recenter the group.<br>
-   B: Any role change or added responsibility should be clearly stated in comunication (text, email, etc.) and any responsibility or task will also have written proof so that there is clear evidence that a task was asigned.
+   B: Any role change or added responsibility should be clearly stated in communication (text, email, etc.) and any responsibility or task will also have written proof so that there is clear evidence that a task was assigned.

 ## Roles & Responsibilities